dslogget/CS7NS2_Internet_of_Things/IoT App/README.md

 ### Download Unity Hub
 - Download Unity Hub from https://unity3d.com/get-unity/download.
-- Chick the Choose your Unity + download button.
+- Chick the Choose your Unity + download Button.
 - Navigate to the Tab Individual -> Personal -> Get Started.
 - You will be redirected to a new page.
-Click the button Start Here Button.
+Click the Start Here Button.
 - Agree to the terms and conditions.
-- Unity Hub will be downlaoded.
+- Unity Hub will be downloaded.

 ### Download Unity
 - Open Unity Hub.
-- Navigate to the Installs tab.
+- Navigate to the Installs Tab.
-- Click Add.
+- Click Add Button.
-- Add the correct version or Higher.
+- Add the correct version or higher and add Android Build Support.
-- Unity will be downloaded.
+- Selected version of Unity will be downloaded.

 ### Open Project
 - Navigate to Projects Tab.
-- Click Add.
+- Click Add Button.
-- Nagivate to the current folder and click Open.
+- Nagivate to the current folder and click open.
 - Click on the project to open.